Yulong-Zhuang/3Dvolume_recon_for_FEL_single_particel_imaging/README.md

 # 3Dvolume_recon_for_FEL_single_particel_imaging
-Using VAE to reconstruct 3D volumes from 2D tomography images of heterogeneous samples
+Using VAE to reconstruct 3D volumes of heterogeneous objects from their 2D tomography images in single particle imaging